themanyone/itcc/README.txt

  myargs
  crap> |

-Interactive Tcc and Interactive Crap are based on the original Interactive GCC (igcc), which is also included in this package.
+Interactive Tcc and Interactive Crap build upon the original Interactive GCC (igcc), which is also included in this package.
 Those who have no problem converting C++ to C, might even be able to struggle through some of following examples using itcc, or icrap.

 Interactive GCC
 ===============